hiredman/data-conveying-exception/README.md

 Differs from c.c.condition in a few ways:

-* the exception is a descendant of RuntimeException rather than direct Throwable
+* the exception is a descendant of RuntimeException rather than direct Throwable.
-* the exception may be treated as a Clojure map itself (rather than its metadata)
+* the exception may be treated as a Clojure map itself.

-* catch clauses may be interspersed with handle causes.
+Also introduces new awesomeness in the form of try+ and throw+. throw+ takes an Exception, a map, or varargs, and constructs a data-conveying Exception in the latter two cases. try+ can destructure data-conveying exceptions in catches.

 ## Usage

     (defn asplode [problem type]
-      (dce.Exception/toss :message (str "Oh no! " problem") :type type))
+      (dce.Exception/throw+ :message (str "Oh no! " problem) :failure true))

-    (handler-case :type
+    (try+
       (when-not (success?)
-        (asplode "failed!" :failure))
+        (asplode "failed!"))
-      (handle :failure e
+      (catch :failure e
-        (log/warn e "stuff failed, dude: " (:message e))) (handle :catastrophic-failure e
+        (log/warn e "stuff failed, dude: " (:message e))) (catch :catastrophic-failure {:keys [exit-code]}
-        (System/exit (:exit-code e))))
+        (System/exit exit-code))
+      (catch java.io.IOException e
+        (log/info "whatever; who cares.")))

 ## License